Appearing number one on Google for local keywords brings a steady flow of customers to local businesses.

 You want to find keywords that have the highest search intent, search volume & CPC while having a low difficulty score.

-Over the years I found that people kept getting hung up on the assessment of keywords, especially when it came to analyzing hundreds and even thousands of keywords.
+Over the years I found that people don’t know how to create an SEO strategy, especially when it came to analyzing hundreds and even thousands of keywords.

 - they didn’t know which keywords to target with absolute confidence

-- they didn’t how exactly what keywords to prioritize
+- they didn’t show exactly what keywords to prioritize

 - they didn’t have the time or the patience to analyze thousands of keywords